-In this case, outward reformation might suffice and inward renovation be unnecessary.
+In this case, outward reformation might suffice and inward renovation be unnessary.

-But if the whole head is sick, if the whole heart is

-faint, if the heart is decentful above all things and desparately wicked, then the change which has to pass upon it must be inward and it must be radical, it must be entire, it must be renewed in spirit and in mind.
+Rut if the whole head is sick, if the whole heart is faint, if the heart is deceitful above all things and desparately wicked, then the change which has to pass upon it must be inward and it must be radical, it must be entire, it must be renewed in spirit and in mind.
 It must be the putting off of the old man which is corrupt according to the deceitful lusts and to put on the new man.
-If this is didbelief then it proves to be fatal.
+If this is disbelief then it proves to be fatal.

 Third, the works of Christ.
-If we dispelieve the works of Jeus Christ and trust in him alone for everlasting salvation, then it is fatal.
+If we dishelieve the works of Jeus Christ and trust in him alone for everlasting salvation, then it is fatal.
 We must correct this view.
 In all of his work and his office, he was yielded.
 Everything must be renounced and all dependance put in him.
 The blood, the death, the atonement, the righteousness of Christ.
 What things were gained to me, says Paul, those I count loss for Christ.
 Ye, doubtless and I cound all things but loss for the excellency of the knowledge of Jesus Christ my Lord.

-Paul of former gains were reckoned as naught, he says.
+Paul former gains were reckoned as naught, he says.

 For he had lived as the strictest Pharisee.
 But all of these gains he renounced as loss for Christ.
+God forbide that I should glory save in the cross of our Lord Jesus Chirst.
+Other

-God forbide that I foundations can no man lay than that which is laid in Christ whereby we can be saved.
+Jesus.
+There is no other mame given in heaven among men whereby we can be saved.
 No man cometh unto the father but by me.
-Except ye eat the fl sh and blood, drink the blood of the son of man, ye have no life in you.
+Except ye eat the flish and blood, drink the blood of the son of man, ye have no life in you.